License to Kill OTJ

 2010 Bay OLDna Mare

 License to Kill OTJ aka Amy was born April 1, 2010 in the US.
 She is bay and stands at 16.3 hands.
 She is registered with Oldenburg North America.
 Amy is in the ARS Main Mare Book and was accepted into the Jumper Breeding Program.
+She has also been approved MMB with Westfalen.

 Amy was purchased as a young horse and was taken through 1.20m jumpers with her owner.
 She then suffered an unfortunate career ending injury and was retired to become a broodmare.
 Amy was presented to the American Hanoverian Society in 2021 and was sent through jump chute for Jumper Breeding Program approval.
 She received an overall score of 9.25 and won the Benchmark Perpetual Trophy for being the highest scoring jump chute mare for 2021.
 Amy has an excellent pedigree to back her.
 Her dam, Kimberly, competed to 1.60m and has produced several offspring who are currently or have competed at 1.20m and above.